DLTK's Crafts for Kids

 - Glue the bowtie around the top of the tube.

-- Glue the head onto the top of the tp roll, overlapping the V of the shirt.
+- Glue the head onto the top of the toilet paper roll, overlapping the V of the shirt.

 - Glue the hat onto the head.